It’s so dangerous being a bridesmaid in China that some brides are hiring professionals instead.

 A “Professional” Bridesmaid

 The role of professional bridesmaid sometimes includes verbal harassment, physical and sexual abuse.
 They are hired to perform “emotional labor,” elaborated by sociologist Arlie Hochschild.
 This includes fake smiles, engineering a joyous atmosphere, and taking part in traditional stunts that are otherwise considered too vulgar for many.

 For a bride, asking one of her friends or family to assist her is simply too much to ask.
 Enter the professional.
-Depending on the degree of difficulty of services that they are expected to provide, a professional is paid between 200 yuan and 800 yuan (1 yuan = approximately US$6.30 in 2018) per wedding.
+Depending on the degree of difficulty of services that they are expected to provide, a professional is paid between 200 yuan and 800 yuan (1 yuan = approximately US$6.80 in 2020) per wedding.
 Many professional bridesmaids work on weekends supplementing their weekday jobs.
 Today there are more than 50 “wedding package” companies.
 They offer professional bridesmaids who would be required to do the bride’s makeup, to drink alcohol, and to fend off any rude guests who may pursue the bride in a little more than friendly manner.
 All of this along with the role of creating a joyful mood atmosphere at the wedding.

 The origin of the role of a bridesmaid comes from feudal China.
 The womb was seen as a precious resource.
 Brides were susceptible to kidnap at their own wedding by rival clans or just hooligans.
 Bridesmaids were dressed up like the bride to lower the risk that the bride might be taken.
 Legal protections for marriage evolved and the protection from kidnapping role disappeared.
 Since then being a bridesmaid has taken on a more symbolic role.
-Still, the role of bridesmaid isn’t always happy or safe.
+Still, the role of the bridesmaid isn’t always happy or safe.

 A dangerous job